4GeeksAcademy/blog/blog/part-time-data-science-bootcamp.us.md

 Since data visualization is another important aspect of the curriculum, 4Geeks teaches students how to use Looker, which helps create attractive and informative data visualizations.

-## Having practical data visualization skills is very important because it helps to
+## Having practical data visualization skills is key to communicate information efficiently

-communicate information in a manner that is easy to understand.
 4Geeks includes Streamlit in its educational program, which enables learners to create interactive web apps for data analysis and presentation.
 Students will gain practical skills in creating user-friendly data-driven applications through this hands-on experience which will enhance their data science skill set.

 ### Lifetime support